Check back here monthly for RFP/RFQ notices

 Please Log-in/Register on the Vendors Tab in order to click the link to see the Solicitations Instructions & Bonfire Portal.
 If you have signed up on the Vendor Tab & haven't gotten your password email in 24 hours, please email PCAmerica@PCamerica.org with the username & email that you registered with.

 Bonfire only allows 1 person to be responsible for an account per solicitation submission.
-If you have multiple people working on different areas of a solicitation, then prepare all the paperwork separately & upload it all when it is completed under the responsible person’s account.
-You may have separate Bonfire accounts if the co-workers are responding to different solicitations that they will be the contact for.
-(If you do this, make sure paperwork is not copied over with the other solicitations name & number on it.)
+So if you have multiple people working on different areas of the same solicitation, please upload the entire response under the responsible person’s account.
+However, if you have mulltiple people working on different solicitations (with the same Due Date), you may have separate accounts in Bonfire for co-workers responding to the different solicitations.
+If this is the case, be careful to make sure one solicitation response is not copied over with the other solicitation response's name and number on it.

 Click the blue link to the left, once you have logged-in.